Dreaming381/Latios-Framework/README.md

 This version targets Entities 1.0.16.
 If you are still using Entities 0.51.1, please use the framework version 0.5.8 instead.

-The minimum required Unity Editor version is 2022.3.13f1.
-For earlier editor versions, you might have a better experience with 0.8.3 instead.

 *[0.7.x] users, please read the* [*Upgrade Guide*](https://github.com/Dreaming381/Latios-Framework-Documentation/blob/main/Upgrade%20Guide.md)*!*